jeffmikels/mattermost_api_dart/doc/MattermostUsersApi.md

 );

-final page = 56; // int | The page to select.
+final int page = 56; // int | The page to select.
-final perPage = 56; // int | The number of users per page.
-There is a maximum limit of 200 users per page. final inTeam = inTeam_example; // String | The ID of the team to get users for. final notInTeam = notInTeam_example; // String | The ID of the team to exclude users for.
-Must not be used with \"in_team\" query parameter. final inChannel = inChannel_example; // String | The ID of the channel to get users for. final notInChannel = notInChannel_example; // String | The ID of the channel to exclude users for.
-Must be used with \"in_channel\" query parameter. final inGroup = inGroup_example; // String | The ID of the group to get users for.
-Must have `manage_system` permission. final groupConstrained = true; // bool | When used with `not_in_channel` or `not_in_team`, returns only the users that are allowed to join the channel or team based on its group constrains. final withoutTeam = true; // bool | Whether or not to list users that are not on any team.
-This option takes precendence over `in_team`, `in_channel`, and `not_in_channel`. final active = true; // bool | Whether or not to list only users that are active.
-This option cannot be used along with the `inactive` option. final inactive = true; // bool | Whether or not to list only users that are deactivated.
-This option cannot be used along with the `active` option. final role = role_example; // String | Returns users that have this role. final sort = sort_example; // String | Sort is only available in conjunction with certain options below.
+final int perPage = 56; // int | The number of users per page.
+There is a maximum limit of 200 users per page. final String inTeam = 'inTeam_example'; // String | The ID of the team to get users for. final String notInTeam = 'notInTeam_example'; // String | The ID of the team to exclude users for.
+Must not be used with \"in_team\" query parameter. final String inChannel = 'inChannel_example'; // String | The ID of the channel to get users for. final String notInChannel = 'notInChannel_example'; // String | The ID of the channel to exclude users for.
+Must be used with \"in_channel\" query parameter. final String inGroup = 'inGroup_example'; // String | The ID of the group to get users for.
+Must have `manage_system` permission. final bool groupConstrained = true; // bool | When used with `not_in_channel` or `not_in_team`, returns only the users that are allowed to join the channel or team based on its group constrains. final bool withoutTeam = true; // bool | Whether or not to list users that are not on any team.
+This option takes precendence over `in_team`, `in_channel`, and `not_in_channel`. final bool active = true; // bool | Whether or not to list only users that are active.
+This option cannot be used along with the `inactive` option. final bool inactive = true; // bool | Whether or not to list only users that are deactivated.
+This option cannot be used along with the `active` option. final String role = 'role_example'; // String | Returns users that have this role. final String sort = 'sort_example'; // String | Sort is only available in conjunction with certain options below.
 The paging parameter is also always available.  ##### `in_team` Can be \"\", \"last_activity_at\" or \"create_at\".
 When left blank, sorting is done by username. __Minimum server version__: 4.0 ##### `in_channel` Can be \"\", \"status\".
-When left blank, sorting is done by username. `status` will sort by User's current status (Online, Away, DND, Offline), then by Username. __Minimum server version__: 4.7 final roles = roles_example; // String | Comma separated string used to filter users based on any of the specified system roles  Example: `?roles=system_admin,system_user` will return users that are either system admins or system users  __Minimum server version__: 5.26 final channelRoles = channelRoles_example; // String | Comma separated string used to filter users based on any of the specified channel roles, can only be used in conjunction with `in_channel`  Example: `?in_channel=4eb6axxw7fg3je5iyasnfudc5y&channel_roles=channel_user` will return users that are only channel users and not admins or guests  __Minimum server version__: 5.26 final teamRoles = teamRoles_example; // String | Comma separated string used to filter users based on any of the specified team roles, can only be used in conjunction with `in_team`  Example: `?in_team=4eb6axxw7fg3je5iyasnfudc5y&team_roles=team_user` will return users that are only team users and not admins or guests  __Minimum server version__: 5.26
+When left blank, sorting is done by username. `status` will sort by User's current status (Online, Away, DND, Offline), then by Username. __Minimum server version__: 4.7 final String roles = 'roles_example'; // String | Comma separated string used to filter users based on any of the specified system roles  Example: `?roles=system_admin,system_user` will return users that are either system admins or system users  __Minimum server version__: 5.26 final String channelRoles = 'channelRoles_example'; // String | Comma separated string used to filter users based on any of the specified channel roles, can only be used in conjunction with `in_channel`  Example: `?in_channel=4eb6axxw7fg3je5iyasnfudc5y&channel_roles=channel_user` will return users that are only channel users and not admins or guests  __Minimum server version__: 5.26 final String teamRoles = 'teamRoles_example'; // String | Comma separated string used to filter users based on any of the specified team roles, can only be used in conjunction with `in_team`  Example: `?in_team=4eb6axxw7fg3je5iyasnfudc5y&team_roles=team_user` will return users that are only team users and not admins or guests  __Minimum server version__: 5.26

 try {
   final result = await client.users.getUsers(page, perPage, inTeam, notInTeam, inChannel, notInChannel, inGroup, groupConstrained, withoutTeam, active, inactive, role, sort, roles, channelRoles, teamRoles);